prisma/prisma/docs/faq.md

 ### Is Photon production-ready?
 Should I start using it?

 Photon is not yet production-ready, it has a number of severe [limitations](./limitations.md) that don't make it suitable for production uses and heavy loads.
 You can track the progress of the release process on [isprisma2ready.com](https://www.isprisma2ready.com).
 While it shouldn't be used for critical applications yet, Photon is definitely in a usable state.
 You can help us accelerate the release process by using it and [sharing your feedback](./prisma2-feedback.md) with us.

+### Does Photon support GraphQL schema delegation and GraphQL binding?

+GraphQL [schema delegation](https://www.prisma.io/blog/graphql-schema-stitching-explained-schema-delegation-4c6caf468405/) connects two GraphQL schemas by passing the [`info`](https://www.prisma.io/blog/graphql-server-basics-demystifying-the-info-argument-in-graphql-resolvers-6f26249f613a/) object from a resolver of the first GraphQL schema to a resolver of the second GraphQL schema.
+Schema delegation also is the foundation for [GraphQL binding](https://github.com/graphql-binding/graphql-binding).

+Prisma 1 officially supports both schema delegation and GraphQL binding as it exposes a GraphQL CRUD API through the [Prisma server](https://www.prisma.io/docs/prisma-server/).
+This API can be used to as foundation for an application-layer GraphQL API created with GraphQL binding.

+With Prisma 2, Prisma's query engine doesn't expose a [spec](https://graphql.github.io/graphql-spec/June2018/)-compliant GraphQL endpoint any more, so usage of schema delegation and GraphQL binding with Prisma 2 is not officially supported.

 ## Lift